We're an affiliate

 3. When handling a new cat, it is best to start by gently scratching the top of its head, between the ears.
 Don’t engage in full-body strokes, ear scratches, or tail petting until the cat has become thoroughly familiarized to you.

 4. Never pet a cat when it is lying on its back.
-A cat will often roll on its back, exposing its belly to you, and most people would think that they are asking for a belly rub.
+A cat will often roll on its back, exposing their belly, and butt area to you.
+Most people would think that they are asking for a belly rub.

 However, it is a sign that your cat is showing submission to you and is requesting you not to violate its personal space.
 Breaching this trust and going for the cat’s tummy is a surefire way to get bitten and clawed.